This post may contain affiliate links.

 • Egg Muffins are gluten-free!

-• To Store.
+• To Store in the Refrigerator.
 Let the muffins cool completely, then place them in an airtight container in the refrigerator for up to 3 days.
 You can store all of the muffins together in a single larger container or portion them into individual containers to take with you on the go.
-Plastic wrap and even plastic baggies work well for portability too.

 • To Freeze.
 Let the muffins cool completely, then individually wrap them in plastic wrap.
 Place them in a ziptop bag and freeze for up to 3 months.
 Let thaw overnight in the refrigerator or reheat directly from frozen.